Reputation structure in indirect reciprocity under noisy and private assessment: Model

-After an action, intended or unindended, is taken by the donor, all individuals independently update their reputations of the donor as observers.
-How each observer updates its reputation follows a social norm adopted by the observer.
-In this study, we consider ``second-order'' social norms, which are mappings that give an updated reputation of the donor from a combination of the donor's actual action (first-order information) and the reputation of the recipient in the eyes of the observer (second-order information) \cite{santos2021complexity}.
+After an action, intended or unintended, is taken by the donor, all individuals independently update the donor's reputations as observers (see Fig.~\ref{F00}).
+In words of the image matrix, a reputation of the donor ($i_D$) in the eyes of each observer $j$, which is denoted by $\beta_{j{i_D}}$, is updated for all $j$ simultaneously.
+How each observer updates donor's reputation follows a social norm adopted by the observer.
+In this study, we consider ``second-order'' social norms, which are mappings that assign an updated reputation to the donor from a combination of the donor's actual action (first-order information) and the recipient's reputation in the eyes of the observer (second-order information) \cite{santos2021complexity}.
 We assume that all individuals adopt the same social norm.
-Here, we suppose that with probability $0 < e_2 < 1/2$, an observer gives the donor the opposite reputation to the intended one, in which case we say that an ``error in assessment" occurred.
+Here, we suppose that with probability $0 < e_2 < 1/2$, an observer assigns to the donor the opposite reputation to the intended one, in which case we say that an ``error in assessment" occurred.

-Furthermore, among $2^4=16$ possible second-order social norms, we focus on four norms: Stern-Judging (SJ), Simple Standing (SS), Shunning (SH), and Scoring (SC), which have often been the main target of studies in the literature of indirect reciprocity among 16 second-order norms \cite{nowak1998dynamics,pacheco2006stern,ohtsuki2007global}.
-Table~\ref{T01} shows how these four norms give a reputation.
-Observers with these norms give a good (bad) reputation to a donor when the donor cooperates (defects) with a good recipient from the observer's point of view.
+Furthermore, among $2^4=16$ possible second-order social norms, we focus on four norms: Stern-Judging (SJ), Simple Standing (SS), Shunning (SH), and Scoring (SC), which have often been the main target of studies in the literature of indirect reciprocity among 16 possible second-order norms \cite{nowak1998dynamics,pacheco2006stern,ohtsuki2007global}.
+Table~\ref{T01} shows how these four norms assign a reputation.
+Observers with these norms assign a good (resp. bad) reputation to a donor when the donor cooperates (resp. defects) with a good recipient from the observer's point of view.
 On the other hand, there are some differences in their ways of reputation assignment when the recipient is bad from the observer's point of view.
 First, SC \cite{nowak1998dynamics} gives the same reputation independent of whether the recipient is good or bad.
 Thus, SC is a first-order norm in accurate classification.
-Second, SJ \cite{pacheco2006stern} (also known as ``Kandori'' after Kandori \cite{kandori1992social}) conversely gives a bad (good) reputation to a donor who cooperates (defects) with the bad recipient.
+Second, SJ \cite{pacheco2006stern} (also known as ``Kandori'' after Kandori \cite{kandori1992social}) conversely assigns a bad (resp. good) reputation to a donor who cooperates (resp. defects) with the bad recipient.
 Third, SS \cite{ohtsuki2007global} always gives a good reputation to a donor when the recipient is bad.
 Fourth, SH \cite{nowak2005evolution} always gives a bad reputation to a donor when the recipient is bad.